WildMosquito8/OR49_paper_data_availability/README.md

    'Processing_and_analysis_YOLOv8.ipynb'

-3. Use the provided R scripts to analyze the .csv files:
+3. Use the provided R scripts to analyze the .csv files in data -> input:
   ```r
   Normalized_landing_git.R
   Distance_comparison_git.R